BYLAWS of Alliance Academy for Innovation PTSO

 Treasurer I - 1 year

 Secretary I- Recording - 1 year

-Note: theoretically speaking Treasurer I would move up to Treasurer II in the 2nd year of service and they would have to move out of the category or out of the Executive Board.
-The goal is to have one experienced officer and one new officer serving in each category, in each year, in order to provide continuity and sustainable growth of the organization.
+Note: The goal is to have one experienced officer and one new officer serving in each category, in each year, in order to provide continuity.

 Section 3: QUALIFICATIONS